Darkside138/DiscordSoundboard/README.md

 To fix the issue of being stuck on "Connecting to websocket":
 Login to your Discord Developer Portal and enable Privileged Intents for your bot.
 Go to https://discord.com/developers/applications select your bot, click Bot on the left, and then enable both of the sliders under Privileged Gateway Intents.

+You will also need to configure "Intents".
+Follow this [link](https://jda.wiki/using-jda/troubleshooting/#im-getting-closecode4014-disallowed-intents) for instuctions on enabling Intents for your bot.
+Make sure Presence Intent, Server Members Intent, and Message Content Intent are all enabled.

 ## Donations
 If you'd like to buy me a beer for my efforts, it's always appreciated.
 You can do so [here](https://www.paypal.me/DFurrer)